msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 +++

-Outbound Shipments can used to issue stock to a customer.
+Outbound Shipments can be used to issue stock to a customer.

 If you used mSupply in the past, you may be familiar with the term **Customer Invoice**.
 An Outbound Shipment can be used to:
 * Transfer stock to another store which also uses mSupply